theNizo/installMicroG/README.md

 	* Self-Check (**Enable Battery optimizations**)
 ### Done

+8. Additional: Install the Framework Proxy.
+I don't really know if it does something besides the checkmark in the microG settings, but you're free to do it.

 ## How can I access the Play Store?
 * Aurora (based on Yalp)
 * Yalp